alsung/spotify-web-app/README.md

  - how to create a Node server with Express
  - how to handle HTTP requests and responses with Express route handlers

+# Nodemon
+Nodemon is a tool that automatically restarts our Node server when any changes in index.js are detected, saving us the hassle of stopping and restarting the server any time we want our changes to be reflected.
+To install nodemon as a development dependency, run: \
+`npm install --save-dev nodemon`\
+I've also added an npm script in `package.json` to run `nodemon` on our Node server when we run `npm start`.

 # API - Application Programming Interface
 Think of this as a set of rules that allow one piece of software to talk to another.
 APIs make our lives easier by abstracting away complex code and replacing it with simpler more straight-forward code.
 Imagine what happens when you open the Spotify app and play a song.
 There's probably some code that runs on clicking Play that looks like this:\
 `mediaPlayer.play();`\
 The play() function is an API method that abstracts away things like:
  - The code needed to retrieve the audio file from the internet or your device
- - The code needed to send audio data to your device In client-side JS, APIs are usually based on **objects**.
+ - The code needed to send audio data to your device\
+In client-side JS, APIs are usually based on **objects**.
 Chances are you've seen the following: \
 `const element = document.querySelector('.special-class');`\
 This is an example of using the DOM (Document Object Model) API.
 The `document` object is being used as the entry point for the DOM API, and `querySelector()` is the API method.